cntools/libsurvive/README.md

 solution in visual studio and run build all.

 [Websocketd](http://websocketd.com/) should work the same with with the visualization tool; assuming you put it somewhere in the system path.
 In the build binary folder (`./build-win/Release` if you built from `make.ps1`) there should be a `survive-websocketd.ps1` which can be ran as a PowerShell file.

+Probably the easiest way to get started with libsurvive on windows is to check out the [release binaries](https://github.com/cntools/libsurvive/releases).

 # Current Status